equalsraf/kabal/README.md

 frustrations with notification servers falls into one of two categories:

 1. They are too disruptive and annoy me (knotify, xfce)
-2. They are too lenient and loose some important notifications (colibri, notify-osd)
+2. They are too lenient and lose some important notifications (colibri, notify-osd)

 What does Kabal do differently?